You’ve heard that taking a protein shake before bed will help you build muscle faster.

 Will drinking a protein shake before bed give you more muscle by morning?
 Or is it all just a ruse to get you to buy fancy protein supplements that you don’t really need?

-In 2012 a team of Dutch researchers decided to look again at the impact of taking a protein shake before bed.
-They found that 40 grams of protein taken 30 minutes before sleep led to an increase in muscle protein synthesis during the night .
+Back in 2012, a team of Dutch researchers found that 40 grams of protein taken 30 minutes before sleep led to an increase in muscle protein synthesis during the night .

 In fact, muscle protein synthesis – a key driving force behind muscle growth – was around 20% higher in subjects given the protein supplement compared with a placebo.

-A follow-up study by the same team of researchers looked at gains in muscle size and strength over a 12-week period .
+A follow-up study by the same team of researchers looked at how pre-bed protein affects gains in muscle size and strength over a 12-week period .

 Men taking part in the study were assigned to either a placebo or a protein group.
 The protein group consumed a supplement providing 28 grams of protein and 15 grams of carbohydrate each night before they went to sleep.
 Group two received a placebo containing no calories.